tulerws/tulerws/README.md

-- 👋 Hi, My name is João Pedro Tuler, I'm a .NET Fullstack developer with Angular as my go-to Front-end framework
+- 👋 Hi, My name is João Pedro Tuler, I'm a .NET Fullstack developer aiming to be a DevOps engineer
 - 🌱 Trying to improve as much as I can in C#, starting to learn Cloud services(Azure and AWS) and Docker

 ![](https://github-profile-trophy.vercel.app/?username=tulerws&theme=gruvbox&no-frame=true&no-bg=false&margin-w=4)